-Intel's Big Data for Precision Farming irrigation project places sensors in crops and other strategic areas to monitor soil and air moisture levels.
+Intel's Big Data for Precision Farming irrigation project places sensors in crop fields and other strategic areas to monitor soil and air moisture levels.
 A second project uses data from a lab that monitors the snow pack in the Sierra Nevada mountain range, correlating it with the size of California’s water supply.

 Intel's work with University of California, Davis, aims to perfect irrigation techniques by placing sensors in crops and other strategic areas to monitor soil and air moisture levels.
-In improving accuracy about the wter supply of a crop, the people behind the project hope to reduce water waste and improve farming techniques to encourage sustainability.
+In improving accuracy about the water supply of a crop, the people behind the project hope to reduce water waste and improve farming techniques to encourage sustainability.